cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 Simulation and results
 ----------------------
+The behaviour of the potassium channel can be simulated using the :ref:`simple solver<solver>` provided to run the code generated in :ref:`Tutorial 6<tutorial6>`.
+A step change in membrane voltage between 0mV and -85mV and back gives the behaviour shown in ?? to ?? below.
+These were created using a timestep of 0.01ms to an ending time of 40ms.

-Running the simulation up to an ending point of t = 40ms with a timestep of 0.1 we can solve the equations for the potassium channel with a voltage step condition in which the membrane voltage is clamped initially at 0mV and then stepped down to -85mV for 10ms before being returned to 0mV.
-At 0mV, the steady state value of the :math:`n`-gate is :math:`n_{\infty} = \frac{\alpha_{n}}{\alpha_{n} + \beta_{n}} =` 0.324 and, at -85mV, :math:`n_{\infty} = \ `\ 0.945.
+At 0mV, the steady state value of the :math:`n`-gate is :math:`n_{\infty} = \frac{\alpha_{n}}{\alpha_{n} + \beta_{n}} =` 0.324
+and, at -85mV, :math:`n_{\infty} = \ `\ 0.945.

 The voltage traces are shown at the top of :numref:`kinetics_of_potassium_ch`.

+The :math:`n`-gate
-The :math:`n`-gate response, shown next, is to open further from its partially open value of :math:`n =`\ 0.324 at 0mV and then plateau at an almost fully open state of :math:`n =`\ 0.945 at the Nernst potential -85mV before closing
+response, shown next, is to open further from its partially open value of :math:`n =`\ 0.324 at 0mV and then plateau at an almost fully open state of :math:`n =`\ 0.945 at the Nernst potential -85mV before closing